HOW TO CHOOSE THE CORRECT HEIGHT SAFETY HARNESS

 - Inspect the identification label

-- Ensure that it has been certified within the last 6 months
+- Ensure that the safety harness inspection has been certified within the last 6 months

 - Inspect the webbing and hooks for damage